tjelvar-olsson/biologists-guide-to-computing/source/glossary.rst

     Function
         A set of instructions for performing a procedure.
 Most commonly a function takes a set of arguments and returns a value.

+    HTTP
+        HyperText Transfer Protocol, commonly used for web browsing.

     List
         A common data structure representing an ordered collection of elements.
 Also known